Skip to main content

 c.
 Stamp ticket sales options cannot be combined with any other outside ticket sales systems.

 e.
-Clients must provide all required ticket information 10 business days prior to the event in order to receive ticket services.
+Clients must provide all required ticket information at least 10 business days prior to the event in order to receive ticket services.
 The Stamp Ticket Office will not provide ticket services with partial or incomplete information.

 g.
 The Stamp reserves the right to cancel events or ticket services for events in which any part of this policy has been violated by the client voluntarily or involuntarily.

-2. Sale Period
+2. Sales Period

 3. Ticket Sales Revenue